privacy-scaling-explorations/maci/docs/primitives.md

 #### Key Pair

-A Key Pair it's a private key and its corresponding public key.
+A Key Pair is a private key and its corresponding public key.

 #### Command